wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 `default-priorities.property`, missing properties are appended from their order in the variant provider output.

-A variant wheel has a higher priority than another variant wheel if its most important property is more important than the most important other variant wheel.
+A variant wheel has a higher priority than another variant wheel if its most important property is more important than the most important property of the other variant wheel.
 If both wheels have the same most important property, compare the second most important property for each, and so on, until a tie-breaker is found.

 A different way to describe the same algorithm: Use the index in `default-priorities.namespace` to assign each namespace